janlelis/whirly/README.md

 *Default:* `"restore"`

-Can be set to `"line"` to use an different way of producing ANSI escape sequences (experimental)
+Can be set to `"line"` to use an different way of producing ANSI escape sequences necessary (experimental).

 #### `append_newline:`